UtaHackers/PublicRepository_UTA/README.md

 # PublicRepository_UTA
-This repository contains public files of UTA project, dev files ("https://github.com/UtaHackers/DevRepository_UTA") are in a private repository feel free to ask permission to view then.
+This repository contains public files of UTA project, dev files ("https://github.com/UtaHackers/DevRepository_UTA") are in a private repository feel free to ask permission to view them.

 # UTA by New Genesis
+## Try out the beta version
+(link for uta apk)
 ## Intro
 New Genesis UTA is a groundbreaking music platform that merges the power of blockchain technology with the passion of music enthusiasts.
 Our platform offers a unique blend of music streaming, social media interaction, and gamified rewards, providing an immersive experience for both users and artists.